This is why supporting mental health is critical during the pandemic

 In fact, according to the Centers for Disease Control and Prevention, between April and June of this year, symptoms of anxiety and depressive disorders increased significantly compared to the same time period last year.
 According to a CDC survey conducted in late-June, 11% of people reported having “seriously considered suicide,” with a significantly higher percentage among younger adults and racial and ethnic minorities.

 Given that the suicide rate in the U.S. is already higher than it’s been since World War II, suicide is an issue that is not going away.
-Research suggests that the after-effects of the pandemic may ripple across the future for years to come.
+Research suggests that the aftereffects of the pandemic may ripple across the future for years to come.

 Full disclosure—I have a special interest in this subject.
 My mother died by suicide when I was 12 years old.
 And today, I help lead an organization with almost 300,000 employees.
 So, I feel a special responsibility to do what I can to ensure that businesses recognize the critical role they can play in helping people preserve and protect their mental health and well-being.